RX-M/web-public/self-study/ckad-mod-5/ckad-mod-5-drill-answer.md

 <!-- CKAD Self-Study Mod 5 -->

 After you apply the pod, use <code>kubectl get pods</code> to view the status.
-You will see that the pod is not ready, and has a status of Init:ImagePullBackOff.
-Note that the "Init:" prefix implies that this is a failure with the init container not one of the normal containers in the pod.

 <pre class="wp-block-code"><code>$ kubectl get pods debug-pod1

 NAME         READY   STATUS              RESTARTS   AGE debug-pod1   0/1     Init:ErrImagePull   0          17s

-$
 </code></pre>

+You will see that the pod is not ready, and has a status of <code>Init:ImagePullBackOff</code>.
+Note that the "<code>Init:</code>" prefix implies that this is a failure with the init container not one of the normal containers in the pod.

 Run <code>kubectl describe pod debug-pod1</code> and look at the events.
-You will see that the Kubelet was unable to pull the specified image using the container manager:
+You will see that the kubelet was unable to pull the specified image using the container manager:

 <pre class="wp-block-code"><code>$ kubectl describe pods debug-pod1